 Likely effect

-Option 1 Densification Option 2 Edge of Cambridge Option 3 New settlements Option 4 Dispersal: villages Option 5 Transport corridors
+Option 1 Densification Option 2 Edge of Cambridge Outside Green Belt Option 3 Edge of Cambridge - Green Belt Option 4 Dispersal - new settlements Option 5 Dispersal - villages Option 6 Public transport corridors

--? -? -? -? -?
+-? -? -? -? -? -?

-- 3.75 Cambridge contains a number of areas that fall within Flood Zones 2 and 3.
+- 3.85 Cambridge contains several areas that fall within Flood Zones 2 and 3.
 This is due to the fact the River Cam runs through the city.
 Therefore, development in Cambridge could fall within Flood Zones 2 or 3, which are at a higher risk of flooding, although Cambridge has high levels of surface water flood risk.
 Furthermore, an increase in housing development in Cambridge could reduce the amount of permeable surfaces available to absorb rainwater, if it leads to an increase in impermeable surfaces, therefore contributing towards flood risk.
 It should be noted that the NPPF discourages the development of housing within areas at the highest risk of flooding.
-Therefore overall, Option 1 is expected to have a minor negative uncertain effect for this objective. - 3.76 The edge of Cambridge does not contain many areas that fall within Flood Zones 2 or 3, although there are areas identified as being at risk of surface water flooding.
-However, there is still a possibility that the development proposed by Option 2 could fall within Flood Zones 2 and 3.
-Option 2 is expected to have a minor negative, but uncertain, effect against this objective. - 3.77 The location of any new settlements coming forward through Options 3 is uncertain.
+Therefore overall, Option 1 is expected to have a minor negative uncertain effect for this objective. - 3.86 The Cambridge Airport site does not fall within Flood Zones 2 or 3.
+However, development of an area that contains significant amount of grassland would result in an increase in impermeable surfaces.
+Therefore, Option 2 is expected to have a minor negative but uncertain effect against this objective. - 3.87 The edge of Cambridge does not contain many areas that fall within Flood Zones 2 or 3, although there are areas identified as being at risk of surface water flooding.
+However, there is still a possibility that the development proposed by Option 3 could fall within Flood Zones 2 and 3.
+Option 3 is expected to have a minor negative, but uncertain, effect against this objective. - 3.88 The location of any new settlements coming forward through Option 4 is uncertain.
 It is therefore possible that it could fall within an area of high flood risk.
-As with Option 2, a minor negative but uncertain effect is expected against this objective. - 3.78 Option 4 proposes an increase in development at villages across Greater Cambridge, whilst Option 5 focuses development along key public transport corridors and hubs.
-It is therefore possible that particular developments coming forward under these two options could fall within an area of high flood risk.
-Options 4 and 5 are expected to a minor negative but uncertain effect against this objective. - 3.79 All effects are recorded as uncertain, as development may be able to incorporate surface water management measures, such as sustainable drainage systems (SuDS), to address existing flood risk as well as that generated by development.
+As with Option 3, a minor negative but uncertain effect is expected against this objective. - 3.89 Option 5 proposes an increase in development at villages across Greater Cambridge, whilst Option 6 focuses development along key public transport corridors and hubs.
+It is therefore possible that developments coming forward under these two options could fall within an area of high flood risk.
+Options 5 and 6 are expected to a minor negative but uncertain effect against this objective. - 3.90 All effects are recorded as uncertain, as development may be able to incorporate surface water management measures, such as sustainable drainage systems (SuDS), to address existing flood risk as well as that generated by development.